This is the nineteenth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 I expected the angry tears to come then.
 Instead, I felt my breathing slow, heard the jumbled thoughts in my head neatly arrange themselves into clear sentences.

 My phone sat, nice and cold, on my desk.
 Life had been so much nicer ever since I’d disabled social media notifications — if I wanted to see what my followers were up to, I’d look at the analytics.
-I picked it up, found a picture of Oliver and myself from earlier in the day, when we were on our way back from the interview.
+I picked it up, found a picture of Oliver and myself that we’d taken on our way back from the interview.
 His arm was draped around my shoulders; we were grinning at each other, rosy-cheeked.
-It had been taken five minutes before he’d told me about Ben.
+He’d dropped the Ben-bomb not five minutes after this moment had been captured forever.

 Love comes and goes, but friendship lasts forever, I started to type.

 — A lovey-dovey shot of Oliver and me against a steel-and-glass building, gazing at one another: “Love comes and goes, but friendship lasts forever” is a phrase I grew up hearing.
 The girls in my class would throw it around like a warning, reminding themselves not to ditch their BFFs for their BFs.
 But this saying left a bad taste in my mouth.
 It implied that romantic relationships were not built on a foundation of friendship.
 I wondered: would I be able to be my realest self around my future significant other?
 Luckily, the answer to that question is a resounding yes.
 Oliver is my best friend, my co-founder, and my (contracted) partner in crime.
-I’m so grateful that he goes along with all of my dreams and schemes 💘 #Heliver #TrueLove #FounderGoals
+I’m so grateful that he goes along with all of my dreams and schemes 💘 My favorite part?
+How much he supports me in public.
+May our union last forever and ever. #Heliver #TrueLove #FounderGoals

 My finger hovered over the Post button.
 This was a blatant fuck-you, and sending it out would almost certainly make matters worse between us.